bhaskar-mitra/bhaskar-mitra.github.io/_pages/about.md

 <br/>
 🎙️ I will  be presenting a keynote address on "Emancipatory Information Retrieval: Towards Critical IR Theories and Practices" at <a href="https://sigir2026.org/">ACM SIGIR</a> (Upcoming: July, 2026)
 <br/>
-✍🏽 Paper accepted at FAccT'26: Big AI’s Regulatory Capture: Mapping Industry Interference and Government Complicity (June 25 - 28, 2026)
+✍🏽 Paper accepted at <a href="https://facctconference.org/2026/index.html">FAccT'26</a>: <a href="https://arxiv.org/abs/2605.06806">Big AI’s Regulatory Capture: Mapping Industry Interference and Government Complicity</a> (June 25 - 28, 2026)
 <br/>
 🎙️ I will  be presenting a keynote address on "Information Access of the Oppressed: Envisioning Emancipatory Information Access Platforms" at <a href="https://sites.google.com/view/calcconference/calc2026">Critical Approaches to Libraries Conference (CALC)</a> (Upcoming: May 13, 2026)
 <br/>